c2pa-org/public-testfiles/README.md

 For clarity, all files are named with the pattern: `[supplier]-[YYYYMMDD]-[optional_descriptive_string].[extension]`.

-For example: `adobe-20220101-man_walking.jpg`.
+For example: `adobe-20250101-man_walking.jpg`.

 ## Backwards compatibility

-All files maintained here should work with any implementation created after the file date.
+All files housed here should work with any implementation created after the file date if the files are compatible with the 2.2 specification or newer.

 ## Inspecting files